 Matrix factorization

-Comparison table of the main types of recommendation algorithms
+Comparative table of the main types of recommendation algorithms

-Algorithm type | Benefits | Disadvantages |
+| Type of algorithm | Benefits | Disadvantages |

-Collaborative filtering | Allows you to discover content or products appreciated by other users with similar tastes | Requires a lot of data to be effective, may be susceptible to bias or manipulation |
+| Collaborative filtering | Allows you to discover content or products enjoyed by other users with similar tastes | Requires a lot of data to be effective, and can be susceptible to bias or manipulation |

-Content-based filtering | Allows you to discover content or products similar to those that the user liked or searched for | May be limited by quality and quantity of available features, may lack diversity |
+| Content-based filtering | Allows users to discover content or products similar to those they have liked or searched for | May be limited by the quality and quantity of available features, may lack diversity |

-Matrix factorization | Allows you to predict the rating that a user would give to content or a product that they have not yet seen or purchased | May be complex to implement and interpret, may require a lot of computational resources |
+| Matrix factorization | Allows you to predict the rating a user would give to content or a product they haven't yet seen or purchased | It can be complex to implement and interpret, and may require significant computational resources |

 What are the advantages of recommendation algorithms?